reumandc/SpatialSyncAndLongTermData/Timescale/Fig_Timescale_Plankton/README.txt

 This folder has the code for making the figure showing the analysis of phytoplankton color time series truncated to different lengths.

-To get the figure, set the working directory of matlab to this directory, and run the script Fig_Timescale_Plankton.m.
+To get the figure, set the working directory of matlab to this directory, and then, from a fresh Matlab session, run the script Fig_Timescale_Plankton.m.

 The data are downloaded automatically from https://doi.mba.ac.uk/data/3152, and they have doi 10.17031/65705f59bc0eb.
 The prefered citation for these data is: